ocaml/v2.ocaml.org/site/learn/tutorials/guidelines.md

 Pasting code almost surely indicates introducing a default of code sharing and neglecting to identify and write a useful auxiliary function; hence, it means that some code sharing is lost in the program.
-Loosing code sharing implies that you will have more problems afterwards for maintenance: a bug in the pasted code has to be corrected at each occurrence of the bug in each copy of the code!
+Losing code sharing implies that you will have more problems afterwards for maintenance: a bug in the pasted code has to be corrected at each occurrence of the bug in each copy of the code!